 Spam has evolved.
-It’s not just an inbox & search problem anymore.
+It’s not just an inbox & search engine problem anymore.
 It’s found its way into your Google Analytics account.
 Just like how spammers will bend to the lowest denominator to try to squeeze into your email inbox, they’ve picked up on flaws in the system to show up in data reports.

 With the dimmest glimmer of hope that you’ll wonder what the hell they’re doing in your report and visit their website out of curiosity.

 Tell me about it!
 It makes data a mess—for both my personal sites and client’s sites that I work with at The Magistrate.

 The thing is, these bots never actually visit your site.